© MMXVI/MMXIX - McGeoch Technology Limited - All Rights Reserved

 humanitarian and search and rescue purposes.

-the aid of embarked US Coastguard personnel.
-She was also involved in action off Libya in 2011 on her way back from a patrol in
+with the aid of embarked US Coastguard personnel.
+She was also involved in action off Libya in 2011 on her way back from a

 Originally established by William McGeoch as a brass founders in Glasgow in 1832, the company has been supplying marine